F5Networks/f5-appsvcs-templates/docs/userguide/advanced-features.rst

 Schema-driven GUI
 -----------------

-Generating a GUI can be done from the schema.
+Generating a GUI is done by passing data to a libary called *JSON Editor*.
-FAST takes the generated parameters schema and passes it to the JSON editor to generate the GUI.
 JSON supports *formats* for schema of type *string*.

 Example of a *password* object.